inmeso/hilemms/HiLeMMS-DSL.md

   In a typical lattice Boltzmann simulation, a component is associated with a specific lattice set and a few macroscopic variables including density, velocity, temperature etc.  **Each component may have a few properties, e.g.,  viscosity, thermal diffusivity etc**.
 These properties often determine the relaxation time.

   Since there may be multiple components in a simulation, we need a index for component to help specify the distribution and properties needed by a certain numerical operation.
 Moreover, there are many discrete velocities for one component in general.
-Hence, we need more more index over the discrete velocity space to specify the distribution function, i.e., $f_\alpha^\sigma$ where $\sigma$ is the component index and $\alpha$ is the lattice (discrete velocity) index.
+Hence, we need more more index over the discrete velocity space to specify the distribution function, i.e., $`f_\alpha^\sigma`$ where $`\sigma`$ is the component index and $`\alpha`$ is the lattice (discrete velocity) index.

 * **Macroscopic variable**

   There are two types of macroscopic variables, moments and others.  **Moments** are obtained by integrating the distribution function over the particle velocity space.
 For instance, the density is the zeroth order moment.
 In a number of applications, macroscopic variables other than moments are necessary.
 For instance, the so-called solid fraction is introduced.
 Typically, such variables are not calculated from the distribution function.

   Regular moments can be obtained by pre-defined functions while users must provide user-defined functions.

   A confusing point for regular moments is the treatment of body force terms.
 If there is a body force, one needs to modify the manner of calculating moment, please refer to Xiaoyi He, Shiyi Chen, and Gary D. Doolen, Journal of Computational Physics, 146, 282-300 (1998).
+* **Lattice model**

+  A lattice model comprises of a set of lattices (e.g,D2Q9 and D3Q19), a set of weights corresponding to the lattices.
+Due to the connection with the discrete velocity method, lattices may also called discrete velocities and weights quadrature.
 * **Equilibrium**

   Equilibrium function determines the capability of an lattice Boltzmann simulation for various applications, which is of primary importance.

   **Each component will have its own equilibrium function.
 In general, this equilibrium function depends on moments associated with the component.
-In some models, it may also depend on the body-force and time step.**
+In some models, it may also depend on the gradient, body-force, and time step.
+It may also need extra weights different from those belonging the lattice model**

   We will provide several existing form equilibrium function for users to choose using the DefineEquilibrium function.
 A tricky issue is caused again by the DDF approach for the advection-diffusion problem, where the equilibrium function of the advection-diffusion part depends on the velocity governed by the momentum equations.

   A user-defined function is needed if the user's equilibrium is not predefined.
 We will be able to automatically generate codes for user-defined functions (as defined in the second phase).
 * **Force**

+  At macroscopic level, the force (accelerations) will depend on the coordinates in general, either locally or non-locally.
+Local dependence is expected for external force fields while non-local dependence is expected for interactions between components.
+The force may also explicitly depend on time.

+  For the force with local dependence, an option is to introduce a kernel function and then evaluate it in the global loop.
+The non-local will be more complicated and have to be defined using the facilities provided by the second phase.

+  At mesoscopic level, the force can be described by using a few options, i.e., the distribution function may be approximated by the first-order polynomials, second-order polynomials etc.

 * **Scheme**

-  Scheme means the numerical discretization for the terms $\partial f/\partial t$ and $\partial f/\partial \bm{r}$.
+  Scheme means the numerical discretization for the terms $`\partial f/\partial t`$ and $`\partial f/\partial \bm{r}`$.
 The most popular scheme is the so-called **stream-collision** scheme, which make the method similar to a particle-based solver.
 For the derivation, please refer to Xiaoyi He, Shiyi Chen, and Gary D. Doolen, Journal of Computational Physics, 146, 282-300 (1998).
 This scheme will be the primary one for the HiLeMMS system.

   We can also employ other finite-difference scheme and time integration scheme.
 In the OPS backend,  we implement the first-order and second-order upwind scheme, and provide a general routine for time integration.